 When doing this, don’t forget about the work you did in step 1.
 That’s code for, don’t budget to work 18 hours a day to generate the revenue you need if you only want to work 6 hours a day!

 What is all of this work for?

-This is the secret sauce to creating a profitable business that works the way you want to work.
+This is the secret sauce to creating a profitable business that also creates the lifestyle you love.

 Your future-facing business budget allows you to plan for the business you want to have, not just the business you have today.